-We act for both purchasers and vendor developers We get “off-the-plan” sales.
-We understand the legal aspects – and frankly many of the practical aspects of this process.
+We act for both purchasers and vendor developers.
+We understand “off-the-plan” sales.
+We understand the legal aspects – and frankly, many of the practical aspects of this process too.

 Advantages of buying off-the-plan include:

 After the glossy brochure has long been filed away (which will have limited, if any effect, in enforcing your legal rights) you will have a Contract of Sale that will dictate what the vendor developer is required to deliver to you.

 We are frequently approached by purchasers who have felt that the final product delivered to them is not at all what they had been promised.
 Unbeknown to many, the law will allow purchasers to “walk” from a Contract in particular circumstances – in other words to “avoid” the Contract and receive the deposit back in full if the developer has deviated sufficiently from the Contract.
 It happens often.

 An often misunderstood area is the developer’s responsibility to advise of changes to the plan of subdivision.
 This often arises because an external authority requires certain changes – or simply because the developer wants to amend the plan of subdivision for their own reasons.
 It does not really matter as to why – the critical issue is that if there is a change, your legal representative needs to be notified.